-Due to the branch operations, some of the role remain centralized at HBL, however, for all local HBL UAE requirement the deliverables are oversighted by Head Risk Management UAE and Head International & FI Risk.
+For all local HBL UAE requirements the deliverables are oversighted by Head Risk Management UAE and Head International & FI Risk.
 This structure enables the knowledge enrichment and broaden the understanding to consider the implementation of best market practices.

 Risk Management Framework